-Basis of Preparation - Economic Benchmarking RIN OCTOBER 2018 | UNCONTROLLED COPY IF PRINTED | © Essential Energy 2018 Page 25 of 53 Data has been sourced from an internal reporting system, Spotfire link to EDDIS, for 2017-18.
+Data has been sourced from an internal reporting system, Spotfire link to EDDIS, for 2018-19.

-Half-hourly NMI data was extracted from the Internal EDDIS Spotfire report for all of the Bulk Supply Point, Cross Border and TUoS pass through NMIs for 2017-18.
+Half-hourly NMI data was extracted from the Internal EDDIS Spotfire report for all of the Bulk Supply Point, Cross Border and TUoS pass through NMIs for 2018-19.
 This was then aggregated to total network load by half hour.

 Based on the Essential Energy definition of Peak, Shoulder and Off Peak, as seen in Table 3.4.4 below, the half hourly data was aggregated into Peak, Shoulder and Off Peak buckets in Excel to determine the totals to report in the table.
-This has changed from 2016-17, due to the removal of the morning peak window 7am to 9am, which is now classified as Shoulder.